Greek bond yields rise, shares fall before debt showdown

 "I think this meeting is all about laying down the plans and explaining where the two sides disagree.
 And I think it will set the stage for some increased volatility over the next few days."

-Late on Tuesday, Greek Prime Minister Alexis Tsipras comfortably won a confidence vote on his plan to cancel the unpopular bailout program.
+Late on Tuesday, Greek Prime Minister Alexis Tsipras comfortably won a confidence vote on his plan to cancel the unpopular bailout programme.

-German Finance Minister Wolfgang Schaeuble said he expected to hear something binding from Greece at the finance ministers' meeting and that if Greece did not want a new aid program, "then that's it".
+German Finance Minister Wolfgang Schaeuble said he expected to hear something binding from Greece at the finance ministers' meeting and that if Greece did not want a new aid programme, "then that's it".

 Greek bond yields have fluctuated throughout the week as prospects of a deal between Greece and its official creditors have waxed and waned.